 Ideally, liners should have holes at the bottom which matches those of the boxes to drain out excess water.
-If water from the liner pools at the bottom of the “unlined” window box planter, there is a benefit of adding the liner.
+If water pools at the bottom of the “unlined” window box planter, there is a benefit of adding the liner.

 Window box liners made from coconut fiber are similar to hanging basket liners.

-Designed to hold water the coco liners for window boxes like these, release water slowly to allow the plants to take root.
+This material is designed to hold water like these coco liners for window boxes, that release water slowly to allow the plants to take root.
 Because the liners are porous, they allow for good drainage and aeration.
 Coconut has anti-fungal properties as well, which is helpful in preventing plant diseases.

 More importantly, plastic planter box liners and coconut liners make transferring plants from one container to another so much easier for you.

-Rotating plants as the season’s change become less messy and take a shorter amount of time since you can easily lift the flower pot liners up and transfer to a different box, pot, planter or even terra cotta containers.
-You can also pre-plant new blooms ahead of time, so they are ready to be placed in your window when the right season rolls around.
+Rotating plants as the season’s change become less messy and takes a shorter amount of time since you can easily lift the flower pot liners up and transfer to a different box, pot, planter or even terra cotta containers.
+You can also pre-plant new blooms ahead of time, so they are ready to be placed in your window when the right time of year rolls around.